rtubelleza/marimo-themes/README.md

     `default.css`.

--   **Folder Structure**: After finishing your CSS file, create a new folder inside `[themes/]` with the name of your theme.
-Within this folder, upload the following:
+-   **Folder Structure**: After finishing your CSS file, create a new folder inside `themes` with the name of your theme.
+Within this folder, upload the
+    following:

     -   The CSS file
     -   Preview images